waashk/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---

-My name is Washington Cunha and I am a PhD Student (second year) in the Machine Learning and Databases Laboratory (LBD), advised by professor [Marcos Goncalves](https://scholar.google.com.br/citations?user=IStCGaoAAAAJ)  and professor [Leonardo Rocha](https://scholar.google.com.br/citations?user=P3m8CaIAAAAJ) at Federal University of Minas Gerais.
-I’m working on Deep Learning Text Classification (ATC) and Sentiment Analysis (SA) models.
-More specifically, my main research goal is to study and propose a new instance selection model in order to reduce the cost (time consumption) of deep learning ATC and SA models while keeping the effectiveness.
+Main Research: Information Retrieval, Search and Ranking, Artificial Intelligence, and Machine Learning, focusing on Recommender Systems, Text Classification, and Feature Engineering.

+My name is Washington Cunha.
+I am an Information Retrieval (IR) Researcher with experience in large language models (LLMs) and generative AI, specializing in transformer-based architectures.
+I have over eight years of experience in AI, proven through my work in academic research and industry.
+I recently spent a sabbatical as a visiting researcher at the CNR-ISTI in Italy under the supervision of Fabrizio Sebastiani.

+Currently, I’m focusing on reducing the training cost of LLMs, specifically generative models, through Instance Selection (IS).
+In sum, the IS goal is to reduce the training set size while maintaining the effectiveness of the trained models and reducing the training cost.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cvwashington.pdf" "newtab" >}}resumé{{< /staticref >}}.